SwatiBharani/SwatiBharani.github.io/README.md

 # SwatiBharani.github.io
 Hello, I am Swati Bharani.
-I am a wannabe Business Analyst.
+I am an independent Business Analyst.
 I shifted my career from Actuarial Science consulting to Data Science.
 I like to work hard and make sure everything I do in the end provides me with one thing - Learning.
 I also post all my coding projects.
 Go ahead and take a look.

 Starbucks Beverage Analysis (accomplished in R, data sourced from Kaggle) -